Chapter 19.12

 2. Not attached to a utility pole, fence abutting a public right-of-way, building (excluding the interior of windows), structure, object, tree or other vegetation, or located on or within any public right-of-way or other public property;

-3. Not placed on private property without the permission of the property owner; and
+3. Not placed on private property without the full knowledge and consent of the lawful occupant or, if there is no lawful occupant, without the full knowledge and consent of the property owner;

 An on-site identification sign of the campaign headquarters for a candidate for political office or the proponent or opponent of a proposition measure shall conform to the size and placement provisions for office uses in PMC 19.16.050.